Top

 • High-capacity solutions for homes that see significant water intrusion or have larger basements and storage areas.

-• Discharge improvements, such as check valves or rerouting lines, can help prevent water from returning toward the foundation.
+• Discharge improvements such as check valves or rerouting lines, which can help prevent water from returning toward the foundation.

 We explain each option in everyday language and answer your questions about noise, maintenance, and what you might hear or see when the pump runs.
 Our focus is on designing a setup that fits your comfort level and how you use your space, not on selling the largest or most complicated system.
 Because our team also handles HVAC, plumbing, and electrical work, we can look at how the sump pump interacts with other equipment in your basement, such as your furnace, water heater, or electrical panel.